CodeHeeler/scipy_proceedings/papers/zhang_macdonald/zhang_macdonald.rst

 DockerHub identifies images by their digest, so the chance of collision is low.
-Sharing a DockerHub managed image can be done by providing your docker repository and a tag and digest
+Sharing a DockerHub managed image can be done by providing your docker repository and a digest.

 .. code-block:: bash

     docker pull internal-registry/my-project@sha256:b2ea388fdbabb22f10f2e9ecccaccf9efc3a11fbd987cf299c79825a65b62751

-The downside of Docker Images is that docker is high in entrophy.
-The Docker Engine has no long-term support verion [https://github.com/moby/moby/issues/20424].
+The downside of Docker Images is that docker is high in entropy.
+The Docker Engine has no long-term support version [https://github.com/moby/moby/issues/20424].
 This could result in `docker load` suddenly not working [https://github.com/moby/moby/issues/20380] after upgrading system docker to a later version.